ctkelley/SIAMFANLEquations.jl/README.md

 - 0.3.1 happens when the notebook is closer to finished.
 As of 3/16/21
   - ptcsoli is working and covered by CI.
 A few examples are done.
-  - restarted GMRES is working and in CI, but the nsoli + restarted GMRES still needs testing
+  - restarted GMRES is working and in CI; need a few more examples for the notebook/real book
   - There's a lot of writing to be done before I can push 0.3.1

 - Small things